What is this lawsuit about?

 How do I participate in the Settlement?

 To qualify for a payment, Class Members must timely submit a completed claim form.
-The claim submission deadline is October 2, 2020.
-For more information on how to submit a claim, visit the File a Claim page.
+The claim submission deadline is October 2, 2020 and has passed.